mvdan/gogrep/README.md

        fmt.Fprintf(os.Stdout, $*_) // all Fprintfs on stdout

 Regexes can also be used to match certain identifier names only.
-The `.*` pattern can be used to math identifiers only.
+The `.*` pattern can be used to match all identifiers.
 Example:

        fmt.$(_ /Fprint.*/)(os.Stdout, $*_) // all Fprint* on stdout